giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/paradigms/README.md

 i.e., there is hopefully no overlap in subsets.
 If there is, filesystem ordering could be used to get out of this.

+Symlinks are tolerated, so if multiple language variants need to use the same rule set, simply make a symlink between the directories.

 ## Paradigm file structure

 Paradigm files are structured the same as templates: one part is YAML,